 People living close to a military base or in a highly populated urban city would be the most at risk if a nuclear war broke out.
 The Most Important Thing you could do it Build a DIY Fallout Core Shelter!

 When the nuclear fallout hits your location, it takes only seven hours for the radiation levels to drop 90% from its initial amount.
-You and your family could survive by building a radiation shelter inside your basement.
-This DIY radiation Core shelter might be uncomfortable but staying inside for as long as you can is crucial to your survival.
-You most likely already have all the materials needed in your home to build a sufficient core shelter.
+You and your family could survive by building a fallout shelter inside your basement.
+This DIY fallout shelter might be uncomfortable but staying inside for as long as you can is crucial to your survival.
+You most likely already have all the materials you will need in your home to build a sufficient fallout shelter.

 The spot in your basement that will give you the most protection is against the outer concrete walls.
 If you can position your shelter in the corner of the basement, then you will have protection on two sides.
 Now that you have two sides of your radiation shelter covered let’s build the two walls that are left.
 You will need rubber totes or cardboard boxes for your walls and a sturdy square or rectangular table for your ceiling.